rudimusmaximus/BurningGAS/README.md

 Remember to star the repo, thanks.

-We will be cleaning up the documents, so look for updates ver the comming months.
+We will be cleaning up the documents, so look for updates over the comming months.